wirechat/wirechat/README.md

-This is a highly customizable one - one Laravel messaging application made with Livewire v3, it is used to provide a convinient way to allows users to communicate with eachother in the application
+This is a highly customizable one to one Laravel messaging application made with Livewire v3, it is used to provide a convinient way to allows users to communicate with eachother in the application

+## Prerequisites

+Before we start, make sure you have the following installed:

+* PHP version 8.1 or later
+* Laravel version 10.47 or later
+* Livewire version 3.2.3 or later

 ## Installing

-Intall package via composer
+Install package via composer

 ```shell
 composer require namu/wirechat